mlp6/Medical-Software-Design/Lectures/databases/main.md

       "heart_rate_average_since": "2018-03-09 11:00:36.372339" // date string
   }
   ```
-  Should calculate the average heart rate for the user since the time specified.
+  Should calculate and return the average heart rate for the user since the time specified.
+This should also return an indication of weather this average heart rate is considered [tachycardic](https://en.wikipedia.org/wiki/Tachycardia) for the user's current (latest recorded) age.

+For this assignment, be sure to write modular code.
+This means your handler functions for routes should be calling other independent functions in different modules as frequently as possible.
+All of those other independant functions should be tested.
+You should also remember to validate user inputs that come from (`request.get_json()`) to ensure the right fields exist in the data and that they are the right type.
+You can write independant, testable `validate_heart_rate_request(r)` functions.
+You do not have to test the flask handler functions directly, but all other functions should be tested.

 ## MySQL/postgres
 An example of a postgres project is [here](../intro_web_services/class_roster_server).
 For SQL databases, we store data across tables and specify relationships across those tables (as discussed in the previous database lecture).
+If you use MySQL or Postgres in this class, you will not __have__ to use an ORM or schema manager since SQL databases impose their internal schemas.